 ATA-Houston Executive Committee and Board of Director positions shall be elected by the General Assembly by tallying the votes given by those who are present or voted by mail or by electronic media or by proxy as stated in Article II Section 3.
 All election votes shall be cast in writing using the voting forms prepared by the ATA-Houston Board of Directors.
 A candidate for a position who receives the highest number of votes shall be declared elected.
-Board of directors shall send a notice to all eligible ATA-Houston voters asking them to nominate candidates for the Executive Committee and open Board of Director positions and to submit resolution proposals, at least 45 days prior to the General Assembly date giving them at least 15 day-notice to respond.
-The following is the suggested regular General Assembly (GA) time table, however the dates can be changed as per the requirements and with the discretion of the Board of Directors:
+The Board of directors shall send a notice to all eligible ATA-Houston voters asking them to nominate candidates for the Executive Committee and open Board of Director positions and to submit resolution proposals, at least 45 days prior to the General Assembly date giving them at least 15 day-notice to respond.
+The following is the suggested regular General Assembly (GA) time table, however, the dates can be changed as per the requirements and at the discretion of the Board of Directors:

 - By December 31: Members’ nominations are received.
-Nominees for role of ATA-Houston President must submit the required documentation, as outlined in Article II, Section 5.
+Nominees for the role of ATA-Houston President must submit the required documentation, as outlined in Article II, Section 5.

 - By January 15: Board of Directors reviews all nominees and shall send the necessary information and the documents, as listed below, to all eligible members.

 - Before February 13: Voting by mail and/or by electronic media ends

 - Before February 15: General Assembly meets

 Upon receipt of all nominations and resolution proposals, the Board of Directors shall prepare the voting and the proxy forms and communicate these by mail and/or email to all eligible members at least one month prior to the General Assembly date.
 This communication shall contain the following items, as a minimum: